MemVerge/splash/README.md

   * In order to improve the shuffle read/write performance, you must upgrade each server in the cluster.
-  * the overall performance of the shuffle stage is affected by the performance of local disk IO when there is heavy shuffle.
+  * the overall performance of the shuffle stage is affected by the performance of local disk IO when there is heavy shuffling.
 * There is no easy/general solution to plugin external storage to the shuffle service.